-This telescoping ladder comes with all the safety bells and whistles, complete with an ANSI rating and OSHA certification, and that’s evident in how stable the ladder feels underfoot—no slipping.
-It comes with an extra-wide flared bottom, non-marring slip-resistant sturdy feet, well-made locks, plus push knobs that make the ladder feel safe and secure in any position.
+This aluminum telescoping ladder comes with all the safety bells and whistles, complete with an ANSI rating and OSHA certification, and that’s evident in how stable the ladder feels underfoot—no slipping.
+It comes with an extra-wide flared bottom, well-made locks, sturdy feet that are non-marring and slip-resistant, and push knobs that make the ladder feel safe and secure in any position.
 Werner is a highly reputable name in the world of ladders, and we found this multiposition ladder to be right up there with Werner’s other ladders.

 - Weight: 31.5 pounds

 - Ladder height: 18 feet

 - ANSI rated and OSHA certified for reliability and safety